Benahavis Area Guide

 The Guadalmina River provides great canyoning opportunities – making your way down the river through waterfalls and plunge pools ranks as one of the top adventure activities on the Costa del Sol.
 There’s also a lovely river walk that takes you across a spectacular bridge and along a traditional Moorish irrigation channel.

-What are the beaches like near Benahavis?
+What are the Beaches like Near Benahavis?

-The nearest beaches to Benahavis are located in Marbella and Estepona, and take around 10 minutes to reach.
+The nearest beaches to Benahavis are located in Marbella and Estepona and take around 10 minutes to reach.
 Choose from family-friendly beaches in San Pedro de Alcántara, happening beach clubs in Puerto Banús (Ocean Club, Buddha Beach, La Sala by the Sea…) or quieter sands on the beaches to the west of Estepona.

 To combine a trip to the beach with boutique shopping and gourmet dining, Laguna Village is just 20 minutes away.
-You can relax at Purobeach Marbella beach club – by the pool or on the beach itself – and treat yourself to a meal at Camuri restaurant.
+You can relax at Purobeach Marbella Beach Club – by the pool or on the beach itself – and treat yourself to a meal at Camuri restaurant.

-And things to do in Benahavis?
+Things to do in Benahavis

 Owning a property in Benahavis provides a great opportunity to get out and about in the lovely countryside.
 Not only can you go hiking in the mountains or along the river, you can also make the most of the outdoors at one of the golf courses in Benahavis.

-The village has one of the best selection of golf on the Costa del Sol with no less than nine courses on its doorstep.
+The village has one of the best selections of golf on the Costa del Sol with no less than nine courses on its doorstep.
 These include the prestigious Los Arqueros Golf & Country Club, designed by golf legend Seve Ballesteros and the exclusive Marbella Club Golf Resort.
 There’s even a Golf Academy complete with practice ground and putting green in the village itself.

-What cultural activities are there in Benahavis?
+What Cultural Activities are there in Benahavis?

-Like all villages in Andalusia, Benahavis has some deeply-rooted traditions and these make up the main cultural activities during the year.
+Like all villages in Andalusia, Benahavis has some deeply rooted traditions and these make up the main cultural activities during the year.
 The Holy Week processions are small, but also some of the loveliest on the Costa del Sol.
-The annual Benahavis Fair takes place over five days during mid-August when the whole village enjoys processions, fairground rides, fireworks and eating and drinking.
-The other important event in Benahavis is the pilgrimage in honour of the village’s patron saint, the Virgin of the Rosary, on 7 October.
+The annual Benahavis Fair takes place over five days during mid-August, during which the whole village enjoys processions, fairground rides, fireworks, and eating and drinking.

 In the summer, Benahavis holds concerts and other musical events as part of its annual cultural programme.
 Regular culinary events take place too in the many Benahavis restaurants.

-What about eating out in Benahavis?
+What about Restaurants in Benahavis?

 The village might be small, but it’s home to lots of restaurants.
 This together with the high quality of the cuisine has led to Benahavis gaining the reputation as the Gastronomic Corner of the Costa del Sol.
 Benahavis is also home to the Sabor a Málaga catering school whose pupils regularly win awards for their culinary skills.